jamjamfong/UCD-APHI/README.md

 # UCD-APHI
-This is the code for the UC Davis Alpha Phi - Epsilon Rho Chapter Website
+This is the code for the UC Davis Alpha Phi - Epsilon Rho Chapter Website  s

 - Jamie Fong